ComplianceAsCode/auditree-framework/doc-source/running-on-travis.rst

    after_script:
      - rm  ~/.credentials

-Basically, this will firstly install the dependencies through ``pip -r requirements.txt`` and then generate the credentials file from using Travis environment variables.
+Basically, this will firstly install the dependencies through ``pip install -r requirements.txt`` and then generate the credentials file from using Travis environment variables.

 Credentials generation
 ~~~~~~~~~~~~~~~~~~~~~~